 Climbing the competitive ladder in League of Legends can be difficult and often frustrating.
 We’ve all been in situations where games feel like a lost cause, and our winning streak quickly turns into a sea of depressing losses.
 Going down divisions and losing games is hard to take, especially when you feel you tried your hardest.
-However, there are certain champions that can increase your likelihood of netting that all-important victory.
+However, there are certain champs that can increase your likelihood of netting that all-important victory.

 Fiora is incredibly hard to counter as her passive deals percent max health true damage whenever she attacks a target’s vitals.
-Regardless of what your enemy builds it will not reduce her damage output, so don’t be afraid to duel anyone that dares to challenge you.
+Regardless of what your enemy builds, it will not reduce her damage output, so don’t be afraid to duel anyone that dares to challenge you.
 Her low skill ceiling and good synergy make her an excellent addition to any team.

-The Fist of the Shadow may have a hard time in the early-game, but once the Rift’s resident assassin reaches level six this completely changes.
+The Fist of the Shadow may have a hard time in the early-game, but, once the Rift’s resident assassin reaches level six, this completely changes.
 Not only is the Fist of the Shadow a good counter to the increasingly popular Yasuo picks, she also has the ability to instantly melt multiple carries before they can react.

 His sustain from Decimate and prioritisation of Black Cleaver and Ravenous Hydra give him the survivability he needs to remain on the offensive.
 If you’re tired of losing teamfights, then this bloodthirsty Noxian could help fix your late-game woes.

 Katarina has the potential to become a pentakill machine in the late-game.
 The Sinister Blade has no mana constraints so she can happily spam abilities over and over again without a care in the world.
 In team fights, Katarina just needs to wait patiently until her teammates chip away enough health before she can go nuts with her ultimate.
 If she manages to kill a target, then her cooldowns are significantly reduced and the Rift quickly becomes a haze of blood and daggers.